Aspirationtocode/wotstat/README.md

-# aspire-webpack-react
+# wot-stat-app
-Simple webpack-2-react starter kit by Evgeny Kulazhskiy
+Simple app that communicating with WOT API